SS7170 - Explaining Violence (2022/23)

 The module aims to enable students to:

-- Use various theories within the field of criminology to explain and understand violent behaviour
+4. Use various theories within the field of Criminology and Sociology to explain violent behaviour

 Each week, this module will be delivered through three hour workshops featuring lecturing, students presentations and seminar discussion.

-- Explain some of the root causes of many types of violence and aggression.
+1. Explain some of the root causes of various types of violence and aggression;

-- Use reflection and analysis to explain and evaluate violent behaviour
+4. Use reflection and analysis to explain and evaluate violent behaviour.